nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

 ===========================  ============================================================================
 Style                        Description
 ===========================  ============================================================================
-Calculation type             The `’calculation type’ <https://docs.3di.lizard.net/b_1dtypes.html#types-of-1d-elements-calculation-types>`_ style is a categorised styling that depicts the way
+Calculation type             The `’calculation type’ <calculation_types>` style is a categorized styling that depicts the way

                              3Di calculated  the interaction between a channel and the 2D